Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue

 \subsection{Sarcasm Explanation Generation}

 The final nodes representation $\mathbf{G}_L$ obtained by the $L$-th layer GCNs absorb rich semantic information from their correlated nodes and can be used as the input for the following sarcasm explanation generation.
-Considering that the residual connection always performs well in the task of text generation~\cite{DBLP:conf/nips/VaswaniSPUJGKP17,DBLP:conf/acl/JingSOJN23}, we also introduce a residual connection for generating the sarcasm explanation.
-Specifically, we first fuse the initial and final nodes representations as follows,
+Considering the promising performance of residual connection in the task of text generation~\cite{DBLP:conf/nips/VaswaniSPUJGKP17,DBLP:conf/acl/JingSOJN23}, we also introduce a residual connection for generating the sarcasm explanation as follows,

 where $\mathbf{R} \in \mathbb{R}^{N\times D}$ denotes the fused node representation.
 We then feed $\mathbf{R}$ to the decoder of the pre-trained BART.
 The decoder works in an auto-regressive manner, namely, producing the next token by considering all the previously decoded outputs as follows,